indigo-dc/jenkins-pipeline-library/docs/user/step_by_step/sqa_criteria.rst

 Python and Java examples
 ------------------------
 The best way to learn the basics about the library is through examples.
-In the next subsections we will working configurations for Python and Java applications.
+In the next subsections we will show how to fulfill the ``qc-style`` criterion for Python and Java applications.
+Working configurations are provided so you can readily test them.

-Since the current version of the library supports both ``commands`` and ``tox`` (this last only available for Python-based applications) to execute the checks, the examples below cover the three possible use cases, i.e. Python (with and without Tox) and Java.
+The current version of the library supports both ``commands`` and ``tox`` (this last only available for Python-based applications) environments to execute the checks, hence the examples below cover the three possible use cases, i.e. Python (with and without Tox) and Java (with commands).

 Python with ``tox``
 ^^^^^^^^^^^^^^^^^^^